stratamatch: Prognostic ScoreStratification using a Pilot Design: Illustrations

-Here, \code{auto_stratify} has partitioned away a pilot set of 766 control individuals to fit our desired prognostic model, leaving 9,234 individuals in the analysis set.
-Once the prognostic scores were estimated on the analysis set, these 9,234 remaining individuals were partitioned into 19 strata based on prognostic score quantiles, each with 486 individuals.
+Here, \code{auto\_stratify} has partitioned away a pilot set of 766 control individuals to fit our desired prognostic model, leaving 9,234 individuals in the analysis set.
+Using the prognostic model, prognostic scores were estimated on the individuals in the analysis set, and these individuals were divided into strata with a target size of 500.
 In order to record these stratification assignments, an eighth column, \code{stratum}, has been appended to the analysis set.
+The number strata and range of strata sizes can be obtained from \code{summary(a.strat)}.